suryart/spree_active_sale/README.md

 # Welcome to Spree Active Sale

-Spree Active Sale makes it easy to handle flash sale/ daily deals behavior within a spree application.
-By this, you can have a product, or group number of products in a taxon, attach that product, or taxon to a sale event with a start and end date for scheduling.
-So that, your sale event will only be available between the dates given and when the sale is gone(i.e. not live), it will not be accessible at any point till you create a new one or reschedule the same.
+Spree Active Sale enables flash sale/ daily deals behavior within a spree application.
+Using this extension, you can have a single product, or number of products within a sale event with start and end date for scheduling.
+So, your sale event will only be available between the dates given and when the sale is expired(i.e. not live/ available), it will not be accessible at any point till you create a new sale event or reschedule the same.

 > It's all about selling your first product. ~ [Vivek SP](https://twitter.com/viveksp)